 Where in insolvency proceedings1 it appears to the court that a person affected by the proceedings is unable to manage and administer that person's own property and affairs by reason of lacking capacity2, suffering from a physical affliction or disability (the 'incapacitated person')3, the court may appoint such person as it thinks just to appear for, represent or act for the incapacitated person4.
-The appointment may be made either generally or for the purpose of a particular application or proceeding, or for the exercise of particular rights or powers which the incapacitated person might have exercised but for that
+The appointment may be made either generally or for the purpose of a particular application or proceeding,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.